 This deluxe boat was renovated for 2017.
 All 75 cabins are 14 m² and feature a double bed which can be converted to two single beds.All cabins are equipped with a private bathroom with a shower, hair dryer, TV, safe and air-conditioning.
 Some cabins are located in the front and rear part of the ship where engine noise is possible.
 Half-height windows on the main deck cannot be opened but the cabins on the upper and middle deck provide full-size picture windows which do open.

 There is a Panorama lounge with a bar plus a wellness area with sauna and whirlpool or alternatively jump into the pool (June to August) on the sun deck.
 Wifi is available on board (payable onboard, please note the connection can vary).

 Dates & Prices

-Please click on a departure date for price options at a glance - Only 6th October available
+Please click on a departure date for price options at a glance - 12th May departure only

 - 7 nights accommodation: with en-suite and air-conditioning